🎉 A recap of our progress in 2024, 10 months into founder mode →

 What exactly is a pre-seed funding round?

+Pre-seed funding is the foundational investment round that helps founders transform their initial concept into a viable business through market research, prototype development, and early customer validation.
 Many entrepreneurs and investors might refer to this as a “friends and family” round.
 While companies may take on venture capital — especially if they have experience starting companies and relationships with investors — this is the first bit of money you scrape together.
 Sans investors proper, you’re essentially asking someone to take a massive bet and hand over part of their savings to fund your idea.
 And often it’s probably just that: an idea.

 Still, you’re in a position to convince someone that you’ve built (or are building) something that has potential.
 You texted a friend a link to a test URL that does something straightforward and intuitive, and got an “It works!” reply.
 At this point, it’s time to start thinking long term and how you’re going to hit the first anniversary of your company.